antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

-- If you know that your competitors have set up correctly their sitemaps, just enter the URL in the tool and copy-paste the list, you don’t even have to crawl them.
+- If you know that your competitors have set up their sitemaps correctly, just enter the URL in the tool and copy-paste the list, you don’t even have to crawl them.

 If you are not sure how to do it, please follow these steps: